OppyDevAI/OppyDev/OppyUsageGuide.md

 You can access user settings by hovering over the user icon in the bottom right of the application

-The following settings are available
+The following settings are available:

 * Inference Model – Select which model you want to use for inference actions.
 This will be used when generating responses to questions or generating code.
 * Agent Model – Select which model you want to use when running tasks and actions.
 These requests make use of function calling and expect formatted resonses.